MarkusBernhardt/proxy-vole/README.md

 // configured with the default proxy search strategies for the current environment.
 ProxySearch proxySearch = ProxySearch.getDefaultProxySearch();

-// Cache 32 URLs for up to 5 minutes.
+// Cache 20 URLs for up to 10 minutes.
+This is the default. proxySearch.setPacCacheSettings(32, 1000*60*5);
-proxySearch.setPacCacheSettings(32, 1000*60*5);
 ```